-- Most accessories are supplied with an integral self-adhesive pad, which can be attached directly to the surface. - If the accessory is not supplied with a self-adhesive pad, attach the accessory to the surface with an appropriate adhesive, e.g., 100% silicone.
+- Most accessories are supplied with an integral self-adhesive pad, which can be attached directly to the surface. - If the accessory is not supplied with a self-adhesive pad, attach the accessory to the surface with an appropriate adhesive, e.g., flexible neutral cure silicone.